Hitesh95/OilProductionPrediction/README.md

 # OilProductionPrediction
+1 Executive Summary  and 2 Introduction
-This project predicts the oil production till date.
+        - This project predicts the oil production till date.
 The data is from 1992 till present and initially we have 16 parameters which are finally reduced to 4 parameters and we can predict the oil production.
 The below given is the index of the steps followed to build this predictive model.

-1 Executive Summary
-2 Introduction

 3 Loading and Exploring Data
 3.1 Loading libraries required and reading the data into R